AarohiGarg/Linux/README.md

 POSIX shell (sh)
 # Ubuntu
 Ubuntu is a free and open-source Linux distribution based on Debian.
 Ubuntu is officially released in three editions: Desktop, Server, and Core for the internet of things devices and robots.
 All the editions can run on the computer alone, or in a virtual machine.
+# Kali Linux
+Kali Linux is a Debian-derived Linux distribution designed for digital forensics and penetration testing.
+It is maintained and funded by Offensive Security.